excitedmuck/starter-academic/content/post/what-happens-when-you-goof-up/index.md

 \- Music theory to become a professional pianist by the time I am 30.

-\- Giving 1.4k pounds to a secure my bank account, only to find out I was duped.
+\- Giving x pounds to a secure my bank account, only to find out I was duped.

 \-  A personal website where I write down what it is to live in London.